konomu/lagrange-personal/_posts/2024-08-24-wa-ga-other.md

 The topics in (45) and (46), "作り方" (recipe) and "練習" (practice), only serve as a rough "headline" for the entire sentence that follows it.

+# EXTRA: The Generic ｢～は～が...｣ Structure

+From all of the double-subject structures I described above and the examples discussed in [Basic Topic Sentences](wa-ga-basics#topic-sentences), we can make a generalization to make thinking about them easier.
+All double-subject sentences that take the form ｢～は～が...｣ will have the basic structure:

+> `Topic(Subject)` + `は` + `Comment(Subject + が + Predicate)`

+I explained four different double-subject structures, but all of them primarily lead to the same generic ｢～は～が...｣ structure above, even though the information contained in each of these distinct structures is derived differently from their case structures.

+There is also a set of ｢～は～が...｣ sentences that come from the [Basic Topic Sentence](wa-ga-basics#topic-sentences) structures, where the element marked by は is not necessarily a subject, but may be some other case-marked noun or adverb.

+> `Topic(Object)` + `は` + `Comment(Subject + が + Predicate)`

+> `Topic(Adverb)` + `は` + `Comment(Subject + が + Predicate)`

+All of these structures are very similar, only differing in the case of the topic.
+This is why some textbooks introduce ｢～は～が...｣ as a single structure.
+From a standpoint of teaching beginners, this is completely fine.
+It's probably easier for most learners to get used to the idea of a topic first, without having them think about the underlying case structure.
+The only problem with this is that they also tend to talk about the topic as if it were on the same layer as other grammatical features like the subject and the object.
+Unfortunately, this may mislead learners into thinking they are mutually exclusive, such that a given word in a sentence can't be a topic and subject at the same time.

 <h1 style="text-align:right;">
   <a href="/wa-ga-addendum">Addendum: Atypical Noun Sentences...</a>
 </h1>

 # <a name="citations" style="text-decoration: none; pointer-events: none;">Citations